backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Initially Selected Filter

-By default the initially selected filter defaults to Owned, now you might be still building up your catalog and would prefer this to show All as the default.
-Here's how you can make that change:
+By default the initially selected filter defaults to Owned.
+If you are still building up your catalog this may show an empty list to start.
+If you would prefer this to show All as the default, here's how you can make that change:

 ```tsx title="packages/app/src/App.tsx"
 <Route